ibranac/ibranac/README.md

 ### Hi there 👋I’m currently getting extensive training from Perscholas in the field of cyber security and am CySA+ certified.
 - 🌱 I’m currently working as a data analyst.
-- 👯 I’m looking to transition my career from data analysis to cuber security.
+- 👯 I’m looking to transition my career from data analysis to cyber security.

 <!--